AGREETT-funded faculty

 Annalisa Hultberg

-Extension Educator, Food Safety
+Extension educator, Food Safety

 Hultberg’s focus is on-farm food safety education, outreach and research related to Good Agricultural Practices, or GAPs, with fruit and vegetable producers.
 GAPs are voluntary practices farmers take to reduce the risks associated with unintentional microbial contamination of fresh fruits and vegetables.
 She grew up in Wisconsin and earned her master’s degree at the University of Minnesota.
 She has co-coordinated the on-farm GAPs education program since 2011.